Use pet friendly cleaning products

-Many cleaning products require you read the instructions for example bleach often need to be diluted in water before you can use it This also helps make it safer for your pet as the solution is Wipe weaker
+Many cleaning products require you read the instructions for example some products such as bleach require that you dilute the with water before you can use it This also helps make it safer for your pet as the solution is Wipe weaker

 .
 When using commercial products such as bleach it is important to wash down surfaces with plain clean water afterward.
 Again this will help your pet coming into contact with harmful chemicals as it will remove any lingering chemicals on surfaces